Michael Marrus: Publications

-Role in International Catholic-Jewish Historical Commission to Investigate the Holocaust
+Role in historical investigative commission

 In October 1999 Marrus was one of three Jewish scholars appointed to the International Catholic-Jewish Historical Commission to investigate the role of the Pope Pius XII during the Holocaust.

 The commission was supposed to review and discuss the previously published Vatican records pertaining to the World War II period and report on their assessment.
 In October 2000 the commission issued a preliminary report with 47 questions about the Vatican's response to the Holocaust.
 Thereupon, in 2001, the Vatican rebuffed the commission's efforts to access Vatican archives of the Pontificate of Pius XII and the wartime period, and it subsequently disbanded amid controversy.
 In an interview in the Jerusalem Post Marrus expressed regret that the commission had run "up against a brick wall" on the question of opening Vatican archives.

 Massey College controversy

-On September 26, 2017, at a lunch at Massey College, Hugh Segal, who then had the title of Master of Massey College, joined Marrus and other students at the table, including a black student.
-Marrus then remarked, "You know this is your 'Master,' eh?
+On September 26, 2017, at a lunch at Massey College, Hugh Segal, who then had the title of Master of Massey College, joined Marrus and other fellows at the table, including a black fellow.
+Marrus remarked, "You know this is your 'Master,' eh?
 Do you feel the lash?"
 Marrus apologized for the comment and resigned from his position as a Senior Fellow of the college on October 1, 2017, in a letter to Segal, the head of the college, stating his "deepest regrets to all whom I may have harmed."
 He added, "I am so sorry for what I said, in a poor effort at jocular humour...
 I want to assure those who heard me … that while I had no ill-intent whatsoever I can appreciate how those at the table and those who have learned about it could take offence at what I said."